1vanK/Urho3DSoftParticles/README.md

 License: Public Domain<br>
 http://urho3d.prophpbb.com/topic1611.html

-There is two implementation: in MyData and in Data (by MonkeyFirst)
+There is two implementation: in MyData and in Data (by MonkeyFirst)</b>
 Discussion: https://github.com/1vanK/Urho3DSoftParticles/pull/3

 <b>For big sprites you need decrease DepthDiffMult in material.</b>